peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 attached to its internal network.
-The company configures the DNS resolvers used by devices attached to its internal network to be aware that the `CORP.EXAMPLE.COM` zone is served by those internal nameservers, such that queries sent from devices inside the company's network can resolve names in the `CORP.EXAMPLE.COM` domain.
+The company configures the DNS resolvers used by devices attached to its internal network to be aware that the `CORP.EXAMPLE.COM` zone is served by those internal nameservers, such that queries for names in the `CORP.EXAMPLE.COM` domain will resolve when sent from within the company's network.

 ~~~~
         $ORIGIN CORP.EXAMPLE.COM.